- Search The Registry

 Charles Gordone, photo by Susan Kouyomjian Gordone

 Born Charles Edward Fleming in Cleveland, OH, he was the son of William Fleming and Camille Morgan Fleming.
-With a racial heritage of black, Native American, and white, Gordone said of himself that he descended from "three races and five nationalities.”
+With a racial heritage of African, Native American, and white, Gordone said of himself that he descended from "three races and five nationalities.”
 He grew up in Elkhart, IND, with two brothers, Stanley and Jack.
 In 1930, his mother married William L. Gordone and they had a daughter, Leah Geraldine.

 Gordone was educated at California State University, Los Angeles (B.A., 1952), New York University, and Columbia University.
 After spending time in the U.S. Air Force, Gordone became a waiter and an actor in New York City.
 He married Januita Barton with whom he had two children, Stephen, and Judy Ann.
 He later had two other children, Leah-Carla and David.